 - 1 tablespoon 14.3 grams instant espresso powder

-- Preheat your oven to 350 degree.
-Line your cupcake pan with liners or grease with butter and flour.
+- Preheat your oven to 350 degrees F. Line your cupcake pan with liners or grease with butter and flour.

 - Mix the flour, baking soda, baking powder, salt, cinnamon, nutmeg, espresso powder, and sugar in a medium bowl.

-- Vigorously whisk the oil, milk, coffee, eggs and vanilla together in a large bowl.
+- Whisk vigorously the oil, milk, coffee, eggs, and vanilla together in a large bowl.

 - Slowly add the flour mixture to the coffee mixture and mix to combine.
 Do not over mix.